Have Your Life Insurance Needs Changed? Universal Life Insurance May be Right for You.

 Universal life insurance offers a combination of flexible premiums, access to cash value, and the possibility of flexible, lifelong coverage.
 If an increased level of control over premiums and benefit amounts is important to you, universal life insurance may be the right choice for you.

 How Can Flexible Premiums Help With Unexpected Financial Changes?

 As with every life insurance policy, the universal life policyholder pays premiums.
 From each premium payment, the insurer collects a stated percentage to cover expenses and the cost of insurance.
 The remaining amount is then applied to the policy's account value, which grows tax-deferred at a competitive rate of interest.

 This is where the possibility of a flexible premium arises.
 You can pay more into the policy than what is required.
 Then, after the premium expense charge is deducted, the remainder will go into the account value to earn interest.
 Conversely, if you need to skip a payment or two, your policy won’t lapse if there is sufficient account value in the policy to cover expenses; however, this is subject to policy conditions and minimums.
 This flexibility gives you the ability to respond to opportunities or disruptions in your financial situation without having to restructure or repurchase your life insurance policy.

 Can the Flexible Death Benefit Change According to My Needs?

 Another advantage of universal life is the ability to increase or decrease the amount of coverage within certain guidelines.
-This occurs in two ways.
+This occurs in two ways:

-Universal life offers the possibility of a lifetime benefit and a guaranteed rate of return on cash value, with the flexibility of premiums and death benefits.
+Universal life offers the possibility of a lifetime benefit and a guaranteed interest rate on the accumulated cash value, with the flexibility of premiums and death benefits.

 Because insurance protection is a contract, any coverage descriptions in this article are general only and are not statements of contract.
 All coverages are subject to all policy provisions, including applicable endorsements.